janlmnop/CCINFOM-MCO2/README.md

 ## Read Me
 Hi guys!
 We can use this repo to collaboratively work on MCO2 DB App.
-I'm currently figuring out how to connect to db.

 ## Folder Structure